GitKraken Desktop Documentation

 Caution: Forcing a push is considered destructive because it overwrites the remote branch by replacing it with the local branch.

-If the branch pushed does not exist on the remote, GitKraken Client will prompt you to name and create the new remote branch.
+If the branch pushed does not exist on the remote, GitKraken Desktop will prompt you to name and create the new remote branch.
 This is typically the fork name followed by a slash, and the branch name. i.e. origin/my-branch.

 Drag and drop to push